Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202409/index.md

     get a much newer but also much stricter compiler based on Clang 17 rather than Clang
     14. The LUST has recompiled the central software stack for LUMI-G and had to remove some packages due to compatibility problems with the newer and more strict compilers.
+    These packages return in newer versions in the 24.03 stack.

 -   Older programming environments on the system are offered "as is" as they support neither the current version of the OS nor ROCm 6.